mbridak/WinterFieldDayLogger/README.md

 pip install PyQt5

 pip install requests

+Just make wfdlogger.py executable and run it within the same folder, or type:

+python3 wfdlogger.py

 When run for the first time, you will need to set your callsign, class, section, band, mode and power used for the contacts.
 This can be found at the bottom of the screen.